madxmike/zenith-bookshop/README.md

 # zenith-bookshop
-A small ecomerce site for buying books built with zenith library
+A small ecomerce site for buying books to demonstrate principles for building web servers